Travel

 When to Arrive

 An F-1 international student advisor will review their request and issue an initial I-20 within 5 business days.
-Students must clear all the registration holds in order to receive I-20s.
+Students must clear all the registration holds to receive I-20s.

-• You and/or your sponsor(s) must prove that you can pay for school costs plus living expenses for one academic year.
+• Students and their sponsor(s) must prove that they have the financial ability to pay for school costs plus living expenses for one academic year.

 Processing time

-• OIP will review their I-20 request and email them an updated I-20 within five business days.
+• An international student advisor will review their I-20 request and email them an updated I-20 within five business days.

-• OIP no longer issues paper I-20.
-All students will receive an I-20 at their SF State email account.
+• The Division of International Education no longer issues paper I-20.
+All students will receive an I-20 at their SFSU email account.
 The I-20 will be in PDF format with a certified digital signature from a school official.

 • Students must PRINT the I-20, SIGN it in blue ink, and PRESENT the paper I-20 at the U.S. port of entry.